Process or, “how you get there“, is more important than your destination.

 Methodology is how to do things, not what you do.
 For example, in community consultation, it is not what you will ask or the order that you ask it that is important.
 Through a good methodology, it is how you will form the questions and then how you will ask the questions that is important.

-A good methodology is required to establish an empowering, engaging, and diplomatic process to implement solutions, solutions that the people will own.
-However, because process is so important to engage human participation, in many ways the methodology, “how we do it”, then becomes the solution.
+A good methodology is required to establish an empowering, engaging, and diplomatic process to implement solutions, solutions that the community and its people will own.
+However, because process is SO important to engage human participation, in many ways the methodology, “how we do it”, then becomes the solution.

 Here’s a summary of how we do things: